 Far infrared and submillimetre astronomy and instrumentation, especially developing technology and instruments for both ground-based and satellite-borne observatories.
-My main activity at present is as Principal Investigator for the Herschel-SPIRE instrument, Coordinator of the SPACEKIDS FP-7 project, Co-I on FP-7 projects HELP (Herschel-related extragalactic astronomy) and FISICA (FIR interferometry technology development), and Co-I on BETTII (balloon-borne FIR interferometry pathfinder).
+Recent and present activities include as Principal Investigator for the Herschel-SPIRE instrument, Coordinator of the SPACEKIDS FP-7 project, Co-I on FP-7 projects HELP (Herschel-related extragalactic astronomy) and FISICA (FIR interferometry technology development), and Co-I on BETTII (balloon-borne FIR interferometry pathfinder).

 Measures of Esteem

 Membership of external committees since 2010: